buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcSpaceTypeEnum.md

 > IFC4.3.2.0 DEPRECATION INTERNAL and EXTERNAL are now deprecated.
 Use Pset_SpaceCommon.IsExternal instead.

 ### BERTH
-A space dedicated to the berthing of vessels within a port or managed area
+A space dedicated to the berthing of vessels within a port or managed area.

 ### USERDEFINED